scottrogowski/mongita/README.md

 - **Embedded/self-contained**: Mongita does not require a server or run a process.
 It is just a Python library.
 To use it, just add `import mongita` to the top of your script.
 - **Thread-safe**: Mongita avoids race conditions by isolating certain document modification operations.
 - **Limited dependencies**: Mongita runs anywhere that Python runs.
 Currently the only dependencies are PyMongo (for bson) and sortedcontainers (for fast indexes).
-- **Performant**: Mongita has comparable performance to MongoDB and Sqlite.
-In some cases, it is faster.
+- **Performance**: Mongita is only a little slower than MongoDB and Sqlite.
 See the performance section below.

 ### When NOT to use Mongita
 - **Your database has multiple clients**: Mongita is an embedded database.
 It is thread-safe but is not process-safe.
 When you have multiple clients, a traditional server/client database is the correct choice.
-- **You need extreme speed**: Mongita is fast.
-However, if you are dealing with hundreds of transactions per second, you probably want to use a standard MongoDB server.
+- **You need extreme speed**: Mongita is fast enough in most cases.
+However, if you are dealing with hundreds of transactions per second, you might want to use a standard MongoDB server.
 - **You run a lot of uncommon commands**: Mongita implements a commonly used subset of MongoDB.
 While the goal is to eventually implement most of it, it will take some time to get there.

 ### Installation